Mandelbrot MPI and MPFR

 TAMUhack

 Riski was the product of a 24-hour hackathon called "TAMUhack" at Texas A&M created by myself, that won Goldman Sach's risk analysis challenge.
-It is/was an application that uses Yahoo finances' API along with other APIs to calculate the risk of a given portfolio.
-It also uses the U.S. Bureau of Labor Statistics API.
+It was an application that uses Yahoo finances' API along with other APIs to calculate the risk of a given portfolio.
+It also used the U.S. Bureau of Labor Statistics API.
 The code can be found here and the official devpost can be found here.

-The12thPlan HowdyHack
+The12thPlan at HowdyHack

 October 2022